RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## Set up sudoers for Multiplexer

-Lens3 runs MinIO as a non-root process, and thus, it uses sudo to start MinIO.
-The provided example setting is that the user "lens3" is only allowed to run "/usr/local/bin/minio".
+Lens3 runs a backend S3 server as a non-root process, and it uses sudo for it.
 Copy and edit an entry in "/etc/sudoers.d/lenticularis-sudoers".
+The provided example setting is that the user "lens3" is only allowed to run "/usr/local/bin/minio" via sudo.

 ```
 # cp $TOP/v2/unit-file/lenticularis-sudoers /etc/sudoers.d/